Jakcrimson/Time-Series-and-Prophet-model/README.md

 I've been able to write the notebooks with the help of papers on Towards Data Science and Medium (for the Facebook Prophet model setup I refered directly to the repository's documentation).

 ## In order to .. ?
 Get to know how time series work and maybe find other fields of application, visualizing data (geodata for example ;) ), comparing algorithms.
-But most of all I wanted to prepare myself for my internship this summer 2022 at PureControl in Rennes.
+But most of all I wanted to prepare myself for my internship at PureControl this summer 2022 in Rennes, FR.
 I will probably be working on time series and time data analysis.

 # Files description
 All notebooks should have decent comments.